 In addition to our international work, we personally support the Youth Mountain Adventure Program (YMAP) that was founded by John Gould, in partnership with the Appalachian Mountain Club (AMC), in 2005.
 The YMAP serves underprivileged, at-risk, urban youth between the ages of 12 – 18 by sending them to an AMC location for several days to participate in activities such as hiking, backpacking, camping, swimming, and canoeing.
 A winter program includes cross country skiing, snowshoeing and igloo building.
 In addition to positive outdoor experiences, teambuilding and leadership activities are core components of every YMAP.
 Experienced AMC instructors lead each program.
 The program is free to all participants.
 With help from matching contributions from individuals and corporations the YMAP served over 1250 youth in 2017.

 John has over 30 years of successful experience in high technology sales, marketing and management.
 He served as VP Sales & Marketing for a high technology start-up that went public during his tenure and was owner and President of an international software distribution company.
 He has also managed international and domestic operations for two large, publicly held software companies and has extensive international business experience.
-John is currently Executive Director of the Gould Family Foundation, serves on: the Board of Directors of KOMO Learning Centres (an NGO focused on improving education and healthcare for the poor in Uganda), the Board of Advisors of Design That Matters and the Advisory Board of the Appalachian Mountain Club.
+John is currently Executive Director of the Gould Family Foundation, serves on: the Board of Directors of KOMO Learning Centres (an NGO focused on improving education and healthcare for the poor in Uganda) and the Board of Advisors of Design That Matters.
 He also continues in his role as Founder of the Youth Mountain Adventure Program with the Appalachian Mountain Club.

 Our primary medical equipment provider is Project C.U.R.E.
 Project C.U.R.E. is the largest provider of donated medical supplies and equipment to developing countries around the world.
 Project C.U.R.E. is the recipient of the GuideStar Exchange Platinum Seal, the Charity Navigator Four-Star Rating and is ranked by Forbes as one of the 20 Most Efficient Large U.S. Charities.
 We thank Dr. Jim Jackson, Founder of Project Cure and Dr. Doug Jackson, CEO of Project Cure for believing in our model and for founding and leading such an excellent organization.